 Should I Move or Stay:

-Initially, there was the thought that going to a new place would separate me from all the trauma represented here.
-I am not persuaded that moving or staying provided significant relief.
+I did consider the thought of moving, focusing on the idea that going to a new place would separate me from all the trauma represented in our home.
+Initially, I was not convinced that moving or staying provided any significant relief.

 Over the long haul, if you are anything like me, you can convince yourself – and express it openly – that things are a certain way.
-Then time passes and you encounter endless situations that will coincide or conflict with your previous positions.
-It is important to keep this in mind when you listen to someone else.
-What they tell you today may change significantly the next time you see them.
+Then time passes, and you encounter endless situations that will coincide or conflict with your previous positions.
+It is essential to keep this in mind when you listen to someone else that what they tell you today may change significantly the next time you see them.
 That is the way I experienced it.

 Finding lasting peace requires more serious thought, which you are incapable of initially following the loss.

 I have known survivors that never returned to their home following the suicide.
 And I have listened to them and been convinced –under the circumstance – that I would have done the same thing.
 The violent nature of the departure weighs in heavily in this case.

 For me, my wife took her life in our garage at home.
 Sure, it was intensely troubling at first.
 I cannot explain why, but in time I was able to separate the garage from the house in my mind.
 I did not use the garage for months, but then I picked up with my contract teaching and was away a lot.
 But then winter arrived (about eight months later), and I began to park the car inside again.

 As time moved along, I began not to focus on it.
 I guess I thought I had passed that crisis, however, I never lingered there.